plbstl/journal/README.md

 ## 🧐 About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of this project.

-Some cool features:

--   spin up local web server to manage _journal_ through a browser
--   terminal app to manage _journal_ through GUI (without commands) with mouse support
+Journal helps you manage multiple journals with ease from the comfort of your terminal, web browser or API client.
--   lots of simple customizations for layout, theme and keybindings
+You can import/export journals as [horcruxes](https://en.wikipedia.org/wiki/Magical_objects_in_Harry_Potter#Horcruxes) and set simple customizations for layout, theme, and keybindings.

+Journal brings out the quintessence of your potent yet pervious mind.
+Get personal with it and use its gorgeous powers for good.

 <!-- @todo: create screencasts for cli & web -->